Help

 What is It?

-Unloading valves are very similar to pilot operated, balanced relief valves.
+Unloading valves are very similar to balanced, pilot-operated relief valves.
 The only difference is where the pilot pressure comes from.

 In unloading valves when external pressure is applied to Port X that is greater than the pilot setting, the pilot poppet will crack open, allowing the main poppet to open.
 System flow will then unload from Port P to Port T.